-Read this Medication Guide before you start taking quetiapine extended-release tablets and each time you get a refill.
+Read this Medication Guide before you start taking quetiapine tablets and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your healthcare provider about your medical condition or treatment.
+This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-What is the most important information I should know about quetiapine extended-release tablets?
+What is the most important information I should know about quetiapine tablets?

-Quetiapine extended-release tablets may cause serious side effects, including:
+Quetiapine tablets may cause serious side effects, including:

-- risk of death in the elderly with dementia: Medicines 1. like quetiapine extended-release tablets can increase the risk of death in elderly people who have memory loss (dementia).
-Quetiapine extended-release tablets not for treating psychosis in the elderly with dementia. - 2. risk of suicidal thoughts or actions (antidepressant medicines, depression and other serious mental illnesses, and suicidal thoughts or actions).

-Talk to your or your family member's, healthcare provider about:

-- all risks and benefits of treatment with antidepressant medicines 0 - all treatment choices for depression or other serious mental illness - Antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment. - Depression and other serious mental illnesses Depression and other serious mental illnesses are the most important causes of suicidal thoughts and actions.
+- risk of death in the elderly with dementia.
+Medicines like quetiapine tablets can increase the risk of death in elderly people who have memory loss (dementia).
+Quetiapine tablets are not for treating psychosis in the elderly with dementia. - 2. risk of suicidal thoughts or actions (antidepressant medicines, depression and other serious mental illnesses, and suicidal thoughts or actions). - Talk to your or your family member's healthcare provider about: - all risks and benefits of treatment with antidepressant medicines.all treatment choices for depression or other serious mental illness. - Antidepressant medications may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment. - Depression and other serious mental illnesses are the most important causes of suicidal thoughts and actions.
 Some people may have a particularly high risk of having suicidal thoughts or actions.
-These include people who have (or have a family history of) depression, bipolar illness (also called manic-depressive illness), or suicidal thoughts or actions. - How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member? - Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
-This is very important when an antidepressant medicine is started or when the dose is changed. - Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings.
-0 - Keep all follow-up visits with the healthcare provider as scheduled.
-Call the healthcare provider between visits as needed, especially if 0 you have concerns about symptoms.
+These include people who have (or have a family history of) depression, bipolar illness (also called manic-depressive illness), or suicidal thoughts or actions. - How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member? - o Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
+This is very important when an antidepressant medicine is started or when the dose is changed. - o Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings. - Keep all follow-up visits with the healthcare provider as scheduled.
+Call the healthcare provider between visits as needed, especially if you have concerns about symptoms.